Ysoroko/ft_server/guide.md

 ```
 That's it!
 Now we have our debian buster image, all the dependencies we need, NGINX, phpMyAdmin and Wordpress configued.
 The only thing left to do is setup the SSL protocol and the project is ready!

-# 6) Generate a SSL certificate and key
+# 6) Generate SSL certificate and key
 In step 3 we have added a "localhost" file in our "srcs" folder which was telling NGINX where to look for the ssl certificate and key.
 Now we will create those by adding a simple (but a very long) line in Dockerfile:
 ```Dockerfile
 #----------------------------------- 6. GENERATE SSL CERTIFICATE AN KEY------------------------